메인 콘텐츠로 건너뛰기

 Weighing lambs at weaning is recommended.
 Lambs should be weighed after 2-3 hours off feed for an accurate assessment.
 Draft lambs into liveweight categories and then use fat scoring to assess the range in fatness.

-Fat scoring sale lambs (Tool 3.3) is an important pre-sale procedure when targeting a market.
+Fat scoring sale lambs (tool 3.3) is an important pre-sale procedure when targeting a market.
 Fat scoring is performed on live sheep and is based on the tissue thickness (both fat and lean tissue) at the GR site (110 mm from the carcase midline over the 12th rib).
 A practical option is to draft lambs into liveweight categories and fat score a 20% sub-sample of the animals.
 This is used to estimate the amount of fat cover on the carcase, with fat scores ranging from 1 (leanest) to 5 (fattest).

 Predict carcase weight from dressing percentage (DP%)